zbh888/LEOhandover/README.md

 Well, you can run each experiment individually....
 Or you can use this repo to batch run experiments, get the result, generate analysis

-1. specify the seed and how many UEs you want to simulate in `run_experiment.sh`.
+1. specify the seed and how many UEs you want to simulate in `run_experiment.sh`, default is 10.

 2. Run `./run_experiment.sh`.
-I suggest you do this in a server so you can use `copy_res.sh` to get your result.
+(1. Need Linux environment becuase the use of sed 2.
+I suggest you do this in a server so you can use `copy_res.sh` to get your result.)

 3. So, after you waited for a few hours, you will see a folder namely `seed10`, which contains GHO and HO results.